FILMS ONLINE

 Panorama of Calcutta (UK 1899)

-One of the earliest surviving films of India, a travelling shot taken along the Hooghly river, though the film does not show Kolata (Calcutta), but rather Varanasi.
+One of the earliest surviving films of India, a travelling shot taken along the Hooghly river, though the film does not show Kolkata (Calcutta), but rather Varanasi.
 Produced by Charles Urban for the Warwick Trading Company.

 View from an Engine Front - Ilfracombe (UK 1898)